s-mang/test2doc/README.md

 # test2doc

-Automatically generate API documentation from your Go unit tests: a simple addition to Go's testing pkg
+Automatically generate HTTP API documentation from your Go unit tests: a simple addition to Go's testing pkg

 ### Diving right in..